 - Dependent variables: These are the specific outcomes being studied.
-For example, for GBV research common dependent variables are whether a respondent: 1) has ever experienced intimate partner violence, 2) has experienced negative psychosocial or health outcomes, 3) has had their wellbeing increased or decreased. - Independent variables: These are factors that may help explain the dependent variable.
-For example, independent variables could be socio-demographic (e.g. level of poverty, education levels, age, etc.) or other related to life experiences (e.g. exposure to conflict, displacement status, etc.) or exposure to/participation in a GBV prevention or response program.
+For example, in GBV research, common dependent variables are whether a respondent: 1) has ever experienced IPV, 2) has experienced negative psychosocial or health outcomes, 3) has had their wellbeing increased or decreased. - Independent variables: These are factors that may help explain the dependent variable.
+For example, independent variables could be socio-demographic (e.g. level of poverty, education levels, age, etc.), other factors related to life experiences (e.g. exposure to conflict, displacement status, etc.), or exposure to/participation in a GBV prevention or response program.